How do you use non-exercise activity thermogenesis (NEAT) to build leg muscles?

 There was significant variability in the degree and location of muscle loss during bed rest.
 Bed rest primarily affects the lower body muscles.
 This means that your lifestyle outside of the gym affects your leg muscles more than the rest of your muscles.

 How to use standing to build leg muscles

 The coronavirus minimized the gains I experienced with my legs.
 I will admit that I spend most of my time sitting in a chair while working from home.
 A sedentary lifestyle affects more than fat loss.
 It also affects muscle gains.
-I almost overlooked this, but my research, while I was analyzing my leg results, pointed it out.
+I almost overlooked this, but my research pointed it out while I was analyzing my leg results.

-Your legs need to be working during the day in addition to your workout to build larger muscles.
-Standing works legs, butt, abdominal, and lower back muscles.
+Your legs need to work during the day and your workout to build larger muscles.
+Standing works the legs, butt, abdominal, and lower back muscles.
 When you stand, it requires muscles to support the weight of the muscles above them.
 Your legs must support your stomach, butt, chest, shoulders, neck, and head weight.

 If you stand correctly, you perform a vertical plank.
 You stand correctly by placing your feet shoulder-width apart and slightly bending your knees.
 Start simple to build up stamina and leg strength.
 Stand for about 10 minutes each hour and then work up to where you can stand for hours at a time.
 Do not rush or overdo it because consistency and compliance are more critical than accomplishments.

 How to use walking to build leg muscles

 Walking is another NEAT activity you can use to build leg muscles during the day.
 When walking, focus on posture, form, and pace.
 Power walking is an effective way to work leg muscles.
 You can walk casually to relax your legs and mind if you squat, lunge, or deadlift.

 As long as you stand regularly and for an extended amount of time during the day, you can get away with 30 minutes to one hour of walking each day.
 Walking is a compound activity that works on your upper body.